Power of Visualization to Reach your Goals

-Scientists were interested in studying what affects visualization could have on the body and what they found was shocking!
+Scientists were interested in studying what effects visualization could have on the body and what they found was shocking!
 At first, they noted that when they looked at the brain activity of weightlifters, the same brain pattern would activate when they were actually lifting and when they were just visualizing lifting.
 Armed with this information, researchers dug a little deeper.

 A team of doctors and scientists at The Cleveland Clinic in Ohio recruited volunteers and separated them all into different groups.
 There was one group who strength training at the gym, one who visualized going to the gym and doing those same exercises, and one group who did nothing at all (the control group).

 Over the length of the twelve-week study, the group that performed the physical exercises had an increase in strength of 53%.
 The group the performed the visualization of the exercises had a 35% increase in strength.
-While the control group, that did nothing, showed no change.
+While the control group, which did nothing, showed no change.

 Researchers from the study stated, “Our findings demonstrate that the mind has remarkable power over the body and its muscles.”
 They also recommended a combination of physical training and visualization for the best results.